gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 To configure Redis to use TCP connection you need to define both `bind` and `port`.
-You can bind to all interfaces (`0.0.0.0`) or specify the ip of the desired interface (for ex. one from an internal network).
+You can bind to all interfaces (`0.0.0.0`) or specify the IP of the desired interface (for ex. one from an internal network).

 ### Configuring Master Redis instance